Tejaswini-Ashok/Node-JS-App/README.md

-# Node-JS-App
+# Sample Node.js application

-Sample Node.js application
+This repository is a sample Node.js application for Docker's documentation.